Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Optimization Problem

-\subsection{Optimization Problem}
+\section{Optimization Problem}

-The goal is to maximize the system's EE, defined as $ \mathrm{EE} = \frac{R_T}{P_T}. $ The corresponding optimization problem is formulated as: Constraint \eqref{C1} guarantees that each user can successfully perform successive interference cancellation (SIC).
+The goal is to maximize the system's EE, defined as $ \mathrm{EE} = \frac{R_T}{P_T}. $ The corresponding optimization problem is formulated as:

+Constraint \eqref{C1} guarantees that each user can successfully perform successive interference cancellation (SIC).
 Constraint \eqref{C2} limits the number of users that can share the same subcarrier to a maximum of $U_{\max}$.
 Additionally, constraint \eqref{C3} represents the maximum available power at the FIM-BS.
 Also, \eqref{C4} shows the deformation of each FIM surface element to remain within the physical limits.
 Constraint \eqref{C5} imposes the binary condition on the subcarrier assignment variable.
 Finally, constraint \eqref{C6} defines the STAR-BD-RIS configuration condition.

 The presence of binary variables and non-convex expressions makes this a mixed-integer nonlinear programming (MINLP) problem.
 To tackle this challenge, we propose a \textit{Meta-SAC algorithm} that combines soft actor-critic reinforcement learning with meta-learning techniques for efficient and robust optimization.